-I have spoken about the powers of LinkedIn and how it's such a powerful tool to get results with potential opportunities nowadays!
+I have spoken about the powers of LinkedIn and how it's such a powerful tool for finding potential opportunities nowadays!
 My fave tip for getting the ball rolling with LinkedIn is dedicating 10 mins+ a day to help you stay focused and consistent.
 So what better way to show something works with a little bit of proven success from FYI Member Charlie Allen!
 Here is her incredible success story:

 'I am a Fashion Design student going into my placement year.
 I was successful in finding a fashion design placement with a lingerie company through LinkedIn.
 Before FYI I didn't understand Linkedin and didn't have the confidence to even try too.
 I tried the tip of setting out ten minutes every day to focus on the site which helped me so much!
 This allowed me to familiarise myself with it, build up my profile along with having the confidence to add everybody and anybody in the industry and I now have a network of over 200 when it used to be 0!